Sandy Hook memorial opens nearly 10 years after 26 killed

 For Newtown First Selectman Dan Rosenthal, the town’s top elected official, the memorial is both a quiet and intense tribute to those killed in the shooting.

 “When you’re down in the hollow, at the water’s edge, it has a very peaceful serenity to it,” he said.
-“You’re standing at this water feature and the magnitude … There’s 26 capstones on the water’s edge, It’s pretty overwhelming.”
+“You’re standing at this water feature and the magnitude … There are 26 capstones on the water’s edge, It’s pretty overwhelming.”